jlin/industrial_security/README.md

 - malware analysis (for example stuxnet)

-- ecosystem review of companies and groups that specifically do code review, security analysis, and incident response, specifically from a job-searching angle
+- ecosystem review of companies and groups that do code review, security analysis, and incident response, specifically from a job-searching angle

 - decompilation and dissassembly using tools like ghidra/ida